Conventionally, living happily ever after means getting married at some point. But is this really still the case? Sevin Pakbaz decided to find out.

-That’s according to “Families in a Changing World,” an extensive report by UN Women that’s based on a study of economic, demographic, political and social changes in family structures – from a global, national and regional perspective.
+The study examined economic, demographic, political, and social changes in families structures – from a global, national and regional perspective.

-Researchers found female attitudes are changing when it comes to monogamous commitments and are shifting towards a life focussed on career goals, self-love and personal growth.
+It found female attitudes are changing when it comes to monogamous commitments, and are shifting towards a life focussed on career goals, self-love and personal growth.

-Right now, more women than ever before are reaching their 40s without ever marrying, or they’ve waited longer to tie the knot.
+Right now, more women than ever before are reaching their 40s without ever marrying, or they’re waiting longer to tie the knot.

 Parallel to this, marriages aren’t as everlasting as they have appeared previously.

-In every region of the world, the divorce rate is higher.
-Yet that appears to have had a positive social impact, with the report identifying “lower rates of suicide by women, “a lower incidence of reported domestic violence” and “fewer instances of women being murdered by their spouses”.
+In every region of the world, the rate of divorce is higher and that appears to have had a positive social impact.
+There are “lower rates of suicide by women”, “a lower incidence of reported domestic violence” and “fewer instances of women being murdered by their spouses”.

-The figures also show that Sydney is now home to more “singletons” than ever before – and most are women.
+The changes are evident locally too.
+Sydney is now home to more “singletons” than ever before – and most are women.

-The data might speak for itself, but what is even more noticeable is how totally audacious women are about their single life when sharing it globally on social platforms.
+The data does speak for itself, but what is even more noticeable is how totally audacious women are about their single life, when sharing it globally on social platforms.